-APPENDIX E COUNTY CODE SHEET
+APPENDIX E: COUNTY CODE SHEET

 CODE COUNTY CODE COUNTY

 01 Adams 45 Licking

 02 Allen 46 Logan

 03 Ashland 47 Lorain

 04 Ashtabula 48 Lucas

 05 Athens 49 Madison

 06 Auglaize 50 Mahoning

 07 Belmont 51 Marion

 08 Brown 52 Medina

 09 Butler 53 Meigs

 10 Carroll 54 Mercer

 11 Champaign 55 Miami

 12 Clark 56 Monroe

 13 Clermont 57 Montgomery

 14 Clinton 58 Morgan

 15 Columbiana 59 Morrow

 16 Coshocton 60 Muskingum

 17 Crawford 61 Noble

 18 Cuyahoga 62 Ottawa

 19 Darke 63 Paulding

 20 Defiance 64 Perry

 21 Delaware 65 Pickaway

 22 Erie 66 Pike

 23 Fairfield 67 Portage

 24 Fayette 68 Preble

 25 Franklin 69 Putnam

 26 Fulton 70 Richland

 27 Gallia 71 Ross

 28 Geauga 72 Sandusky

 29 Greene 73 Scioto

 30 Guernsey 74 Seneca

-31 Hamilton 75 76 Shelby
+31 Hamilton 75 Shelby

-32 Hancock 76 77 Stark
+32 Hancock 76 Stark

-33 Hardin 77 Summit
+33 Hardin 70 Summit

-34 Harrison 78 70 Trumbull
+34 Harrison 78 Trumbull

 35 Henry 79 Tuscarawas

-36 Highland 80 Union Van Wart
+36 Highland 80 Union

 37 Hocking 81 Van Wert

-38 Holmes Huron 82 Vinton
+38 Holmes 82 Vinton

-39 40 Huron Jackson 83 84 Warren Washington
+39 Huron 83 Warren

-Washington
+40 Jackson 84 Washington

-41 Jefferson 85 86 Wayne
+41 Jefferson 85 Wayne

-42 Knox 86 87 Williams
+41 Knox 86 Williams

-43 Lake 87 Wood
+42 Lake 87 Wood

-44 Lawrence 88 89 Wyandot Multi county or
+43 Lawrence 88 Wyandot

+44 Lawience

-89 Multi-county or
+89 Multi-county or Statewide

-Statewide

-APPENDIX F CAPITAL FACILITIES MANAGEMENT SURVEY
+APPENDIX F: CAPITAL FACILITIES MANAGEMENT SURVEY

+Agency:

-Agency: Phone: Email: Please answer the following questions pertaining You may provide answers directly on this form of own document, please be sure to include the age person that can answer any questions about the a or on a document you create.
-If you concy name and the name and phone nu reate yo ur Does the agency maintain a complete inventory of capital facilities?
-Yes No If so, how often is the inventory updated?
-Does the inventory include information about the ne condition of the facilities?
-Yes No Does the agency maintain a space utilization in ventory of its facilities?
-Yes No If so, how often is it updated?
-Has the agency completed a master plan for its function, and occupancy needs? facilities, to include program, Yes No If so, what is the date of this plan?
-Does the agency have pre-determined maintena nce schedules for capital facilities?
-Yes No If so, how are such maintenance schedules dete rmined?
-How consistently is capital maintenance perform med according to such schedules?
-Does the agency track items that could be consi idered deferred maintenance?
-Yes No If so, does the agency prepare a dollar estimate maintenance? regarding the cost to perform such Yes No If the agency tracks estimates of deferred maint of the agency's total deferred maintenance? renance, what is the current estimate
+Please answer the following questions pertaining to your agency's capital facilities management.
+You may provide answers directly on this form or on a document you create.

+1. Does the agency maintain a complete inventory of capital facilities?
+YES 🗆 If so, how often is the inventory updated?
+NO 🗆 2.
+Does the inventory include information about the condition of the facilities?
+YES 🗆 NO 🗆 3.
+Does the agency maintain a space utilization inventory of its facilities?
+YES 🗆 If so, how often is it updated?
+NO 🗆 4.
+Has the agency completed a master plan for its facilities, to include YES 🗆 program, function, and occupancy needs?
+If so, what is the date of this plan?
+NO 🗆 1
-If the agency has identified deferred maintenance, what are the primary factors driving it? (e.g. lack of funding, age of facilities, etc.)

-Does the agency conduct regular condition assessments of capital facilities?

-Yes No

-If so, who conducts condition assessments (e.g. institutional personnel, central office, contractor)?

-How often are condition assessments done?
+1 5.
+Does the agency have pre-determined maintenance schedules for capital facilities?
+YES 🗆 If so, how are such maintenance scheduled determined?
+NO 🗆 • If SO, now are such maintenance scheduled determined?
+6 How consistently is capital maintenance performed according to such 0. schedules?
+7 Describe a new system of the second data and deferred 1.
+Does the agency track items that could be considered deferred maintenance?
+YES □ NO □ • If so, does the agency prepare a dollar estimate regarding the cost to YES 🗆 perform such maintenance?
+NO 🗆 • If the agency tracks estimates of deferred maintenance, what is the current estimate of the agency's total deferred maintenance? • If the agency has identified deferred maintenance, what are the primary factors driving it? (e.g., lack of funding, age of facilities, etc.) 8.
+Does the agency conduct regular condition assessments of capital YES 🗆 facilities?
+If so, who conducts condition assessments (e.g., institutional NO 🗆 personnel, central office, contractor)?
+9. How often are condition assessments done?

-When undertaking a project funded with capital appropriations, does the agency use performance measures to track progress (timelines, cost)?
-If so, please provide a recent example.
+10. When undertaking a project funded with capital appropriations, does the agency use performance measures to track progress (timelines, cost)?
+YES 🗆 If so, please provide a recent example.
+NO 🗆